Thomas Hines: Escape

 Hines discovered a way to escape from the Ohio Penitentiary.
-He had been reading the novel Les Misérables and was said to be inspired by Jean Valjean and Valjean's escapes through the passages underneath Paris, France.
+He had been reading the novel Les Misérables and was said to be inspired by Jean Valjean and Valjean's escapes through the passages underneath Paris.
 Hines noticed how dry the lower prison cells felt and how they were lacking in mold, even though sunlight never shined there.
 This caused him to believe that escape by tunneling down was possible.
-After discovering an air chamber underneath them, which he had deduced, Hines begun the tunneling effort.
-The tunnel was only eighteen inches wide, which was just large enough for him to enter the four foot by four foot air chamber that was surrounded by heavy masonry.
-As Hines and the six others who accompanied Hines and John Hunt Morgan worked on the tunnel, a thin crust of dirt was used to hide the tunneling from the prison officials.
+After discovering an air chamber underneath them, which he had deduced, Hines began the tunneling effort.
+The tunnel was only eighteen inches wide, just large enough for him to enter the four-foot by four-foot air chamber surrounded by heavy masonry.
+As Hines and the six others who accompanied Hines and John Hunt Morgan worked on the tunnel, a thin crust of dirt was used to hide the tunnel from the prison officials.
 They tunneled for six weeks, with the tunnel's exit coming between the inner and the 25 ft outer prison walls, near a coal pile.
-On the day of escape, November 26, 1863, Morgan switched cells with his brother, Colonel Richard Morgan.
-The day was chosen as a new Union military commander was coming to Columbus, and Morgan knew that the prison cells would be inspected at that time.
-Together, after the daily midnight inspection, Hines, John Hunt Morgan and five captains under Morgan's command used the tunnel to escape.
+On the day of escape, November 26, 1863, Morgan switched cells with his brother, Richard Morgan.
+The day was chosen as a new Union military commander was coming to Columbus, and Morgan knew the prison cells would be inspected then.
+Together, after the daily midnight inspection, Hines, John Hunt Morgan, and five captains under Morgan's command used the tunnel to escape.
 Aided by the fact that the prison sentries sought shelter from the raging storm occurring at the time, the Confederate officers climbed the 25 ft wall effortlessly, using metal hooks to effect their escape.